 - Reflow soldering: The solder paste melts and settles around the placed components.
 It then cools and solidifies.

-Here at ANR Manufacturing LTD our range of PCB assembly services will make sure your requirements on met on time and within budget.
+Here at ANR Manufacturing LTD we are able to undertake sub contract PCB assembly projects and offer a wide range of PCB assembly services.
+We will make sure your requirements are met on time and within budget.
 For any information on what we do, then please do not hesitate to get in touch.